 It’s also a great way to engage with local partners, for instance other NHS organisations, unions, charities, faith groups, local government and patient groups.
 Open days are different across the NHS but many organisations combine them with recruitment events or their annual general meeting.
 Our ‘how to’ guide for open days, exhibitions and annual general meetings offers additional support and ideas.
 You can also publicise your events on the national NHS 70th birthday website.

 Exhibitions on local high streets

 Why not get your local community involved with your birthday celebrations?
 Exhibitions in your local community are an opportunity for you to showcase interesting exhibits from your archives or share plans for the future.
 Your staff, patients, users and partners can also give talks or presentations.

 Why not have a chat with local organisations, for instance libraries, community centres or shopping centres, to see if they could host this for you – and they might even know people who used to work in the NHS locally that could contribute?
 Our ‘how to’ guide for open days, exhibitions and annual general meetings offers practical advice to make your events a success.
 You can also publicise your exhibitions on the national NHS 70th birthday website.

 Staff awards themed around the birthday

 Do you hold an annual staff awards ceremony?
 Why not theme this year’s event around the NHS’s 70th birthday?
 You could theme the award categories around the birthday, use the milestone to inspire your decorations, or even launch your first ever staff awards.
 Our ‘how to’ guide for to holding a staff awards ceremony includes additional support and ideas, including advice on getting sponsorship.

-We are encouraging all NHS organisations and local communities to hold a NHS Big 7Tea to celebrate this milestone birthday.
+We are encouraging all NHS organisations and local communities to hold an NHS Big 7Tea to celebrate this milestone birthday.
 The idea is simple: get staff, retired staff, volunteers, patients, users, carers, local community groups or even your family round for a cuppa and share your NHS stories.
-We are currently developing a toolkit and brand pack, which will be available from March 2018.
+Order your party pack now.

 Competitions for local children and young people to get involved